dylan-lang/opendylan/documentation/README.rst

 this is not present for you, do this at the top level of the opendylan repository::

-  git submodule init && git submodule update
+  git submodule update --init --recursive

 Building
 ========